railsdemo/resource-id-url-base-change/README.md

 [Heroku Demo Link](http://resource-id-url-base-change.herokuapp.com/)

 A demo of URLs that use a different base.
-The base28 follows these guidelines:
+The base28 used follows these guidelines:

 1. Use lowercase alpha characters only
 2. Exclude vowels - to prevent incidental creation of human readable words that you may want to avoid